Max-linear models in random environment: Acknowledgments

 We take pleasure in thanking the Mathematical Research Institute Oberwolfach for an invitation to the Research in Pairs Programme.
-This visit was extremely stimulating and fruitful for our fake newsresearch.
+This visit was extremely stimulating and fruitful for our research.
 Moreover, we would like to thank Markus Heydenreich for careful reading and comments which helped us to improve the manuscript.
+Additionally, we thank the Editor, Associate Editor and referees for helpful comments.